Arctic blast bringing coldest air of season to eastern U.S. through Tuesday

 The atmosphere seemed to have a case of the Sunday night blues when a band of rain brought dreary conditions along the Interstate 95 corridor from the Carolinas to New England.
 Severe weather, including a couple of tornadoes, accompanied the instigating cold front in Alabama, but the front has since cleared the coast and moved into the open Atlantic.
 Behind, sunny skies and a cold air mass are building in from the northwest.

-Boston is predicted to dip to 7 degrees on Monday night, about 16 degrees below their average low for the date.
+Boston is predicted to dip to 7 degrees on Monday night, about 16 degrees below its average low for the date.
 It’s nowhere near the record of minus-4 set back on Jan.
 11, 1893, but it’s still the coldest since Jan.
 31 of last year.
 If the temperature manages to fall below 7 degrees, it will go down as Boston’s coldest reading since Jan.
 5, 2018.

 Rutland, Vt., could make it to 6 degrees below zero on Tuesday morning, and peak Tuesday afternoon with a high of only 2 degrees.
-Some areas in Upstate New York near the Canadian Border could awaken to readings in the double digits below zero early Tuesday, with afternoon highs between 5 below and 5 above zero.
+Some areas in Upstate New York near the Canadian border could awaken to readings in the double digits below zero early Tuesday, with afternoon highs between 5 below and 5 above zero.
 Boston’s projected high Tuesday is only 12 degrees.

-Washington D.C., is only anticipated to hit 29 degrees Tuesday afternoon, which would be the coldest afternoon high there in nearly three years.
+D.C. is only anticipated to hit 29 degrees Tuesday afternoon, which would be the coldest afternoon high there in nearly three years.

 Satellite imagery depicted tendrils of cloud cover and even lake-effect snow reaching down from the northwest as the frosty air mass became established.